 High Altitude Baking

-- At high altitude the air pressure is lower than at sea level so foods take longer to bake.
+- At high altitude, the air pressure is lower than at sea level causing foods to take longer to bake.

 - Gases expand more so doughs rise faster.
 Leavening agents (baking soda and baking powder) may need to be decreased.
 Bread doughs may need shorter rising times.

 - See the chart below for more tips.
 You can click on it to expand it for easier reading.